 Live chat is an alternative to the telephone.
 You can print or receive an email of your chat record each time.
 Chat is transcribed and a record kept for 6 months from the date of the recording.

-This will be used, to increase your security, for our record keeping of the transaction and for our staff training purposes.
+These records will be used, to increase your security, for our record-keeping of the transaction and for our staff training purposes.

 If you email us we may keep a record of your contact and your email address and the email for our record keeping of the transaction.
-For security reasons we will not include any confidential information about you in any email we send to you, unless you consent to this .
+For security reasons we will not include any confidential information about you in any email we send to you, unless you agree to this.

-We suggest that you keep the amount of confidential information you send to us via email to a minimum and use our secure online forms and services.
+We suggest that you keep the amount of confidential information you send to us via email to a minimum and use email encryption, our secure online forms and services.